Aaryesh-AD/Bacterial-Genome-Analysis-Pipeline-BIOL7210/README.md

   - Detailed AMR gene classification and analysis

 - **Infrastructure**
-  - Container-based execution using Docker/Singularity
+  - Container-based execution using Docker/Singularity (Added this using docs)
-  - Support for various compute environments (local, HPC, cloud)
+  - Support for various compute environments (local, HPC, cloud) (HPC and cloud not tested)
   - Comprehensive logging and error handling

 ## DAG Workflow Diagram